-5.3 Differential Equations
+6.4.2 Differential Equations

 These are often used to model mechanical dynamics, analog circuits, chemical processes and many other physical systems.
-[11].TBD.
-When using real numbers as timew model, continuous-timwe systems are active over the entire tim axis processing their input and producing output.[25].
+[12].TBD.
+When using real numbers as time model, continuous-time systems are active over the entire time axis processing their input and producing output.[29].

-5.4 Difference Equations
+6.4.3 Difference Equations

 Like differential equations, but discrete.
 TBD.
 These two are very important as they deal with a very common type of signal from the outside world.
 Discrete-time systems can only react to their input and produce new output at distinct, equidistant time instances.
-[25]
+[29]

-5.5 Process networks and dataflow
+6.4.4 Process networks and dataflow

 In a process network model of computation the arcs represent sequences of data values (token) and the bubbles represent functions that map input sequences into output sequences.
-Certain technical restriction are necessary to ensure determinacy.[19].
+Certain technical restriction are necessary to ensure determinacy.[20].
 They are not suitable for control-logic.
 [Guus: uitwerken wat voor soort data-flow modellen er allemaal bestaan.]

-5.6 Discrete-event models
+6.4.5 Discrete-event models

-In a discrete-event system, modules react to event that occur at a given time instant and produce other events either at the same time instant or at some futre time instant.
-Execution is chronological.[4].
-Time is an integral part of the model.
+In a discrete-event system, modules react to event that occurs at a given time instant and produce other events either at the same time instant or at some future time instant.
+Execution is chronological[5]; time is an integral part of the model.
 Events will typically carry a time stamp, which is an indicator of the time at which the event occurs within the model.
-A DE simulator will typically maintain a global event queue that sorts events by time stamp.
+A simulator for Discrete-Event models will typically maintain a global event queue that sorts events by time stamp.
 This sorting can be computationally costly.
 [Guus: hard to simulate, nice in hardware].

-5.7 Petri Nets
+6.4.6 Petri Nets

-In the classical approach a Petri net is composed of 4 basic elements: a set of places, a set of transition, an input function that maps transition to places, and an output function which is also a mapping from transition to places.
+In the classical approach a Petri net is composed of 4 basic elements: a set of places, a set of transition, an input function that maps transitions to places, and an output function which is also a mapping from transition to places.
 This is an well-understood modelling tool.
-Two important features of Petri nets are its concurrency and asynchronous nature.[5].
+Two important features of Petri nets are its concurrency and asynchronous nature.[6].
+[Guus: expand a little bit: where are petri nets good for?]

-5.8 Synchronous models
+6.4.7 Synchronous models

 In synchronous languages, modules simultaneously react to a set of input events and instantaneously produce output events.
-If cyclic dependencies are allowed, then execution involves finding a fixed point, or a consistent value for all events at a given time instant.[4]
+If cyclic dependencies are allowed, then execution involves finding a fixed point, or a consistent value for all events at a given time instant.[5]

-Very often real-time systems are specified by means of concurrent processes, which communicate asynchronously [15].
+Very often real-time systems are specified by means of concurrent processes, which communicate asynchronously [16].